 “The tank is hugely impressive and its arrival reminds us of the scale of the project we are delivering.
 The design and build of these dual fuel vessels is a highly complex technical project, the first of its kind in Scotland – and indeed the UK.
 It is a sign of our commitment to exploring new technologies for ferries, as well as a wider commitment to innovation in Scotland and consideration for the environmental impact of transport.”

-MV GLEN SANNOX has been chosen as the name for Caledonian Maritime Assets Limited’s (CMAL) new dual fuel ferry.
-Click here to read more.
+MV Glen Sannox has been chosen as the name for the first dual fuel ferry.
+Read more.

 Click here to view the presentation given to the Arran Ferry Committee on 10th April 2017 (PDF, 6mb)

-The construction of two dual fuel ferries is approaching a new project milestone as the first vessel, currently known as Hull 801, nears the 75 per cent steelwork fabrication stage, Caledonian Maritime Assets Limited (CMAL) has announced.
+The construction of the two dual fuel ferries is approaching a new project milestone as the first vessel, currently known as Hull 801, nears the 75 per cent steel work fabrication stage.
+The second vessel, Hull 802 is following closely behind, currently at 60 per cent steel work fabrication.

 The 102 metre vessels will be capable of operating on liquefied natural gas (LNG) and marine gas oil (MGO), reducing emissions to help meet Scottish Government reduction targets across transport.
 They are being designed to provide a fully flexible, year-round service for Arran and the Skye Triangle routes.